 How Does Microfracture Work?

-If your knee cartilage damage is preventing you from participating in sports or other activities, please contact Ortho Sport & Spine Physicians in Atlanta.
+If your knee cartilage damage is preventing you from participating in sports or other activities, please contact Ortho Sport & Spine Physicians.
 We will conduct a thorough evaluation before recommending the most appropriate treatment solution.
 We have a full menu of treatments that can restore or repair your knee cartilage.
 Let us help you return to the activities you enjoy without pain.